vibraniumSwaleh/portfolio/README.md

 # Portfolio
 This is a website about myself showcasing my skills and projects as a DevOps Engineer.
-It's a static website that makes use of anumber of web technologies.
+It's a static website that makes use of a number of web technologies.

 ## Technologies used
 - [x] HTML